 Anabolic steroids grow muscle all on their own.
 It is indeed possible to sit on one’s ass, watching Netflix, playing GTA, and masturbating, while getting jacked.
 To put the numbers into context, a normal adult man of 80 kgs will have about 25-30 kgs of muscle mass and 10-15 kgs of fat mass.
 Going from 27 kgs of muscle and 12 kgs of fat to 35 kgs of muscle and 10 kgs of fat would be, ahem, a quite visible change.
 Those are approximately the changes that would be expected with 12 months of really serious resistance training and decent nutrition.

 A lot of people have been flaming this post complaining that the subjects were untrained.
 Well for comparison, the vast majority of natural lifters, even lifelong ones, will never increase their lean body mass by more than 15-20 kgs.
 This corresponds to an increase in muscle mass of about 50-70%.
 If you can increase your lean body mass by 7-8 kgs in 20 weeks with 600 mg of Test E per week, with the data indicating no dose or time saturation, then what can be accomplished using 1000 mg/week permanently (and yes, even though retarded, some people are doing this)?
 I’m guessing that would be enough to make most guys look objectively jacked (+15-20 kgs of LBM) without any exercise.
 The point I’m trying to make is not that jacked guys are not training, but that a significant part of their jackedness couldn’t and shouldn’t be claimed as results of their own effort in the gym and with the fork.
 That 120 kg guy hasn’t done more to get big than that 100 kg guy, he just decided to do roids which effectively gave him more for less, with some of the associated risks.
-Still, people are going to ask the 120 kg guy for advice in the gym, because their perception is of bigger effort, a perception that the bigger guys are often quick to reinforce – I mean, everyone wants to think they’ve done things the best way, right?
+Still, people are going to ask the 120 kg guy for advice in the gym, because they perceive him as having put in more effort or having more knowledge than the next guy, a perception that the bigger guys are often prone to reinforce – I mean, everyone wants to think they’ve done things the best way, right?
 But for all I know, for the big guy, doing roids could have been the easy way out and for some, it certainly has been.